jeremybiane/2p_valence/README.md

 # 2p_valence

-Many notebooks call other notebooks, and all rely on variables defined in 'preprocessing' notebook
+Many notebooks call other notebooks, and all rely on variables defined in 'preprocessing' notebook.
+Python 2.7

 *JSB is currenlty working on a generalized preprocessing notebook that can be used for any of the datasets (eg, whether odor and sucrose/shock presentations were collected in separate or same session)*